AdamBojek/ECDHE-encrypted-chat/README.md

 python client.py [HOST] [PORT]
 ```

-Here, the [HOST] and [PORT] are the ip address and port number of the server.
+Here, the [HOST] and [PORT] are the IP address and port number of the server.
 The default arguments are `127.0.0.1` and `65432`.

 ## Loicense